dbgate/dbgate/packages/dbmodel/README.md

 # dbmodel
 Deploy, load or build script from model of SQL database.
-Can be used as command-line tool or as javascript functions
+Can be used as command-line tool.
+Uses [DbGate](https://dbgate.org) tooling and plugins for connecting many different databases.

+If you want to use this tool from JavaScript interface, please use [dbgate-api](https://www.npmjs.com/package/dbgate-api) package.

 Model is stored as a collection of files:
 * tables - stored as YAML files